dntoll/pycom-lora-mesh-with-ap/README.md

  * on routers show id and jumps (from mesh.routers())
  * show firmware and code version (perhaps md5(all code files)?)

-Distribute all router ip-adresses and info about each router...
+Distribute all router IP-adresses and info about each router...
  * Set node name and attributes in interface (Eg. location, users etc)
- * Set masterkey and AP information in the intetface
+ * Set masterkey and AP information in the interface
  * save this?
  * Distribute this information to all nodes in mesh.